dannystewart/volumeHUD/README.md

 ## How to Use

-This requires macOS 26 or later (you don't need it prior to that anyway), and Xcode 16 for building it.
+This requires macOS 26 or later (you don't need it prior to that anyway) and Xcode 16 to build it.

 1. Clone this repository: